run-llama/llama_index/docs/use_cases/queries.md

 underlying Document or a sub-index.

-To do this, first construct the sub-indices.
+To do this, first build the sub-indices over different data sources.
-We also build the corresponding query engines, and give each a description to obtain a `QueryEngineTool`.
+Then construct the corresponding query engines, and give each query engine a description to obtain a `QueryEngineTool`.

 ```python
 from llama_index import GPTTreeIndex, GPTVectorStoreIndex